 Once an organization has been selected to become an Adopt-A-Precinct partner, they will need to sign a partnership agreement and we will need them to provide an Agency Coordinator.
 This individual will:

 - Provide the name of the charitable organization that will benefit from the proceeds

 - Complete a W-9 form and provide IRS certification of nonprofit exemption status.

-- Provide the names and contact information of 6-8 workers (this includes workers and back-up personnel).
+- Provide the names and contact information of workers (including back-up personnel).

 - Ensure that all workers are registered to vote in Lake County.

 - Ensure that all workers attend all training, which is mandatory and occurs prior to each election.